Get the structure of a MySQL table in PHP (PDO).

 2. We connected to MySQL using the PDO object.

-4. We executed a DESCRIBE query with PDO.
+4. We executed a DESCRIBE query and fetched the result.

-7. I looped through the result array, printing out the column name and its type (VARCHAR, INT, etc).
+6. Finally, we looped through the result array, printing each column name and its type (VARCHAR, INT, etc.).

-The DESCRIBE query will return an array of associative arrays, with each array representing a column in the table.
+The DESCRIBE statement will return an array of associative arrays, with each array representing a column in the table.
 This array will contain the following information:

-• Type: The type of column it is (VARCHAR, INT, TEXT, etc).
+• Type: The data type of the column (VARCHAR, INT, TEXT, etc.).

-• Null: Whether the column can be NULL or not.
+• Null: Whether it can be NULL or not.

 • Key: The type of index (if any) that has been applied to the column.
-A Primary Key will read “Pri”, whereas a regular index will read “MUL”.
-Unique non-Primary-Key indexes will read “UNI”.
+A primary key will read “Pri”, while a regular index will read “MUL”.
+Unique non-primary-key indexes will read “UNI”.

 • Default: The column’s default value.

 • Extra: Extra information about the column.
-For example, if it’s an Auto Increment column, then this will read “auto_increment”.
+For example, if it auto-increments, then this will read “auto_increment”.